Parton distributions need representative sampling: Sampling tests and hopscotch scans

+We already noted that both the NNPDF 100-replica ensemble and the NNPDF Hessian ensemble reproduce well the underlying distribution of replicas in their 1000-replica ensemble.
+An illustration is provided in Fig.~\ref{fig:NNPDFMCHessian}, where the LHC cross sections are predicted using the three ensembles.
+Here the clouds of 100 replicas are consistent with the density distributions of 1000 replicas.
+The 68\% probability regions given by the ellipses are also consistent among the three ensembles.

+The NNPDF4.0 Hessian ensemble employed for $\chi^2$ scans in Fig.~\ref{fig:parabolas_2} captures overall properties of the underlying replica distribution.
+Yet, the low density and distribution of MC replicas does not capture the features of $\chi^2$ revealed by the Hessian scans in Fig.~\ref{fig:parabolas_2} or predict the parametric dependence of the replicas with the negative $\Delta \chi^2$ that have been noticed before \cite{Lambri2020Milano}.

-Indeed, upon a closer examination, the generated alternative PDFs for $\Delta \chi^2 \leq 0$ with either definition appear to pass the standard validation adopted in the CT fits.
-They are linear combinations of well-behaving Hessian sets and are sufficiently smooth and positive in the $x$ region with the data constraints.
+Upon a closer examination of the hopscotch scan, its generated alternative PDFs for $\Delta \chi^2 \leq 0$ with either $\chi^2$ definition appear to pass the standard validation adopted in the CT fits.
+They are linear combinations of well-behaving Hessian sets that are sufficiently smooth and positive in the $x$ region with the data constraints.
 At $Q=2$ GeV, only a few of them are negative in the extrapolation regions, where their behavior can be easily adjusted without changing the agreement with the data.
-We haven’t scrutinized systematically the integrability of $T_3$ and $T_8$, as done in the NNPDF4.0 fit, yet we observed no compelling reason to discard the alternative solutions.
-We have emphasized that the distribution of replicas with good $\chi^2$ depends on the $\chi^2$ definition.
-This dependence cannot be neglected at the contemporary accuracy level.
+We haven’t scrutinized systematically the integrability of $T_3$ and $T_8$, as done in the NNPDF4.0 fit, yet we observed no compelling reason to discard these alternative solutions.

-It is possible that deeper examination will reveal the reasons why such replicas are disfavored by the nominal NNPDF4.0 uncertainty.
-Without knowing the disqualifying reasons, theoretical predictions based on the alternative solutions are acceptable on the same footing as the responses of individuals in a population survey.
-We make LHAPDF6 grids of the alternative PDF replicas available for the future analyses \cite{HopscotchWebsite}.
+If the hopscotch solutions are acceptable, a natural question to raise is why they are not covered by the nominal NNPDF4.0 ensemble.
+Since these solutions have a good $\chi^2$, the conclusion from our test is that they are disqualified by the NNPDF prior probability.
+Indeed, the preliminary studies by NNPDF indicate that some of these replicas (possibly a few dozen out of 2329) fail NNPDF4.0 requirements for smoothness of PDF solutions \cite{UbialiHP2,Ball:2022uon}.
+If so, the dependence on the priors would be best investigated in collaborative, comprehensive benchmarking exercises among the PDF-fitting groups, using agreed-upon criteria and computational tools.